lfads/lfads-run-manager/docs/interfacing.md

 !!! warning "Pick default values carefully"
     **The default values you assign next to each property should be chosen carefully and never changed once added.** The reason for this is that when generating the hash of the hyperparameters (which specifies where LFADS-related files live on disk), each property is compared against this default value.
 The current value of a particular property is only included in the hashing process if it differs from this default value.
 This design ensures that it is always safe to add new hyperparameters; previously performed LFADS runs will still have the same hash value and will be assigned the default hyperparameter.
 However, if you change the default value here, all of the hash values for all previously performed runs will change, which will require directories to be manually renamed on disk and symbolic links to be corrected.
 If you wish to change the default value that a property takes for new runs, you can change its value in the `RunParams` constructor without affecting the hash.
 However, you will then want to manually assign this property to its _old value_ in any drive scripts you used to setup previous LFADS runs, in order to correctly specify the hyperparameters used and the corresponding hash values.

+!!! tip "Specifying data-hash affecting parameters"
+    As described [here](single-session/#runparams-data-and-param-hashes), the parameter values inside `RunParams` will be used to generate two different hashes, a `param_` hash that includes all properties that affect LFADS whose values differ from their defaults, and a `data_` hash that includes the subset of those properties that affect the raw data input to LFADS.
+This design allows us to reuse data on disk when sweeping parameters that only affect LFADS internal architecture, e.g. the size of the generator RNN.

+    By default, the `data_` hash includes all properties that do not begin with `c_` as these are passed directly to the Python+Tensorflow LFADS code.
+This includes all of the parameters that you have added to `RunParams`.
+If you need to adjust this behavior, override the method `getListPropertiesNotAffectingInputData` in your `RunParams` instance.
+You should probably take a union of your custom properties with the properties returned by the superclass method `:::matlab LFADS.Run/getListPropertiesNotAffectingInputData`.

 **No changes are required to `RunParams.m` to get up and running.**

 ### Editing `RunCollection.m` _(Optional)_